suborb/huafan-wifiswitch/README.md

 HF-W0B,2,192.168.4.1,00-00-00-00-00-00
 ```

 ## Controlling Protocol

 The switch accepts a TCP connection on port 7681.
 The protocol is fairly simple, but is obfuscated using AES.
 The encryption key is "9521314528002574" and the IV is "4528453102574529".

-There are many commands available, the following are the most useful.

 ## Turning the Switch on